RoseCityRobotics/common_platform/docs/source/slam/index.md

 # SLAM Operations

 This section covers Simultaneous Localization and Mapping (SLAM) operations for the common platform robot.
-Learn how to create maps of your environment using Cartographer, localize your robot within existing maps then plan and execute navigation paths
+Learn how to create maps of your environment using Cartographer, localize your robot within existing maps, then plan and execute navigation paths.

+## Prerequisites

+- **Discovery Server Running**: Ensure a ROS discovery server is running (see [Discovery Server Setup](../operations/discovery_server.md))
+- LiDAR sensor functioning correctly
+- Odometry system working (wheel encoders and/or IMU)
+- Sufficient battery charge for mapping session
+- Robot control setup (see [Keyboard Teleoperation Setup](../operations/keyboard_teleoperation.md))
+- LIDAR node is started (see [Lidar Operations](../lidar_operations.md))

 ## Topics